leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/introduction/introduction.md

 This workshop guides you through the tasks to get started using the Oracle Exadata Database Service on Dedicated Infrastructure.

-Estimated Time: 7 hours, 10 minutes
+Estimated Time: 1 hour, 35 minutes

 **Oracle Exadata Database Service**